-- 6.2 Subject to 6.3, Ordinary meetings will usually be held every nine weeks in the Council Chamber or at such other places and on such other dates and at such other times as the Provost may set. - 6.3 Subject to there being business for the Committee, the Planning Committee will usually be held every six weeks in the Council Chamber or at such other places and on such other dates and at such other times as the Convenor may set.
+6.2 Ordinary meetings will usually be held every eight or nine weeks in the Council Chamber or at such other places and on such other dates and at such other times as the Provost may set.
+Meetings may also be held virtually using such technology such as video or telephone conferencing.